siran/writing/posts/_drafts/Gravitational Lensing in a Maxwell Universe- Recovering the Factor of 2 from Flux Continuity.md

 $$

 If the background is itself electromagnetic, there is no reason to privilege the electric channel and ignore the magnetic one.
+In the Maxwell closure,
+$\mathbf{E}$ and $\mathbf{B}$ are complementary aspects of one organized flow, not separate substances.
+An electric-only perturbation would split what the theory has already identified as inseparable.

 The weak-field constitutive law must therefore be symmetric: